 Well, our answers can clear your doubt indeed.
 Yes, it’s no issue using a matte type of mod-podge on any fabric.
 All of it will give you a classic matte finish with no shiny look.

 After all, it’s your preference that matters.
 But there is one resulting muddle here.
 Let’s put it this way.
 As we’ve tidied up the idea before, such adhesive specific for fabric gives benefits of washing, unlike matte ones.

 So, it’s a yes for a matte adhesive only if you’ve got the least fabric washing needs.
 Otherwise, you can end up fraying and ruining your piece of cloth.

 How to Use Mod Podge on Fabric: Step by Step

-That’s why to ease your distress; we break it into a step-by-step applying method.
+That’s why to ease your distress; we break it into a step-by-step application method.
 Follow it subsequently:

-- Take a piece of fabric and pre-wash.
+- Take a piece of fabric and pre-wash it.

 - Dry and iron it to avoid any wrinkles on the surface.